metrics-js/process/README.md

 ### Heap used and size

-The Heap used and size collector emit metrics about the memory usage of the Node.js process.
+The Heap used and size collector emits metrics about the memory usage of the Node.js process.

 Metric I: